FAQUmbrella Festival 2022

 What does it cost to include my event in the festival?

 Given the difficulty of the past 2 years, we have re-introduced a subsidised registration fee of $25 that will apply for the entire registration period.

 In partnership with the fantastic team at Moshtix.com.au we bring you a brand new and stream-lined ticketing platform exclusive to all Umbrella Festival events.
 Each event will be highlighted on a dedicated Moshtix ticketing page as well as our online program.
 Simplified interface, active tech support and heightened marketing allowing us to advertise all Umbrella ticketed events in this one place.
 Once you have completed your Event Registration, you will receive follow-up auto email (check junk folder) with a 3-step instruction to get your ticketing setup.
 This new ticketing platform will incur customer booking and transaction fees to enable us to facilitate this process.
 (Please see ticketing section in General Terms & Conditions).

 My venue has a ticketing arrangement with another outlet, what happens in this scenario?

 Is Umbrella Festival exclusive to South Australian music only?

 Absolutely not!
 Interstate and International artists are welcomed (and encouraged) to register their event with Umbrella, if they have an event in South Australia within the festival dates.
-If you are a South Australian artist/promoter/venue who want to have an interstate or international artist perform at your Umbrella Event you are absolutely encouraged to do so.
+If you are a South Australian artist/promoter/venue who wants to have an interstate or international artist perform at your Umbrella Event, you are absolutely encouraged to do so.